Senegal - Country Commercial Guide

 Trade Promotion & Advertising

-Although advertising has not yet achieved the sophistication typical of Western markets, Senegal offers a variety of advertising channels, including numerous television channels, large billboards, and to a lesser extent radio.
+Although advertising has not yet achieved the sophistication typical of European and North American markets, Senegal offers a variety of advertising channels, including numerous television channels, large billboards, and to a lesser extent radio.
 As internet penetration rate increases, digital marketing is eating into traditional corporate marketing budgets.
 Advertising is in either French or Wolof.
 Many leading international advertising agencies have local affiliates.

 Television accounts for 57 percent of advertising spending, with newspapers and radio taking up 16 percent each.
-Local production of TV commercials is far less expensive than in the United States.
-The major agencies in Dakar work with multinational companies such as Nestle, Maggi, and Coca-Cola and tend to repurpose advertisements filmed in Europe and the United States and adapt them slightly to the local market.
+Local production of TV commercials is far cheaper than in the US.
+The major agencies in Dakar work with multinational companies such as Nestle, Maggi, and Coca-Cola tend to take ads filmed in Europe and the US and adapt them slightly to the local market.

 Senegal has a lively and diverse press, but newspaper circulation is for the most part limited to greater Dakar.
 National newspapers are in French.